 If someone is cruel or inhumane to their spouse, it would be appropriate to file the divorce case under inappropriate marital conduct.
 For behavior to be cruel or inhumane, a person’s actions toward their spouse would have to make cohabitation unsafe and improper, which can also be cited in the pleadings as inappropriate marital conduct.

 Prison confinement could be categorized as inappropriate marital conduct in a fault divorce if a party has been incarcerated for a period of time.
 A spouse could also be faulted for being convicted of a felony.

 If one spouse is unable to have sexual intercourse, that could be used as a fault in a divorce case.
 State law provides that, in order for the issue to be used as grounds for divorce, either party at the time of the marriage was, and remains, naturally impotent and incapable of procreation.

 In fault divorce cases, the person claiming the grounds against the other party must prove their allegations in court.
-For example, if the grounds are adultery, the complainant needs to prove that the adultery occurred by either admission of the other party or the testimony of the person who they committed adultery with.
+For example, if the grounds are adultery, the complainant needs to prove that the adultery occurred by either admission of the other party or the testimony of the person with who they committed adultery.
 The accused party could then have the chance to refute these claims and provide evidence to show that this conduct did not occur.
 While the initial burden lays with the person making the allegation, the defending party has a right to make their defense.
-A knowledgeable attorney in the area could help either party bring the necessary proof to the fault divorce case.
+A knowledgeable attorney in the Chattanooga area could help either party bring the necessary proof to the fault divorce case.

 The legal landscape can be complex and difficult to navigate for someone who does not have experience in this area of law, and these cases are often contentious and highly emotional.
 An experienced Chattanooga fault divorce attorney could help you through your case and give you peace of mind while you move forward to this new phase in your life.
 Schedule an initial consultation today.